smrchy/docker/sharp-image/README.md

 Resize images by adding for example `=s320` at the end of the URL.

+## But WHY?

+Adding the resize parameter at the end of the URL contrary to query parameters allows for far better caching via CDNs.

+Trivia: This way of resizing images was pioneered by Google with the first version of their public Picasa Albums.

 ## Supported Sizes and Crop-Sizes

 Can be set via `config.json`.